 WRITING: Blank books, book sales, and expectations

 A blank book reaching #44 on Amazon?
 Yep.
 It happened.
-A blank book — blank — became a top seller.
+A blank book -- blank -- became a top seller.
 They spend years writing a book, then even more years trying to get a literary agent and publisher to back it and then, when their book finally comes out, the author breathes a huge sigh of relief and assumes that their book will be discovered, widely read and will sell around the world in bucketloads.
 Well, any new author needs to wake up and smell the rankings.
 Most books, however well written, hardly sell many copies at all.
-And that’s the reality most people don’t see (including, sadly, many aspiring authors).
-For most folks, the world of books and publishing and authors and the like…
+And that's…

 Authors don’t make a lot of money